Porcelain and ceramic tile flooring offer old-world elegance with modern conveniences.

-Porcelain and ceramic are the two most popular of the many types of tile flooring available on the market today.
+Porcelain and ceramic are the two most popular of the many types of tile flooring installation options available on the market today.
 Each has its pros and cons, and deciding between the two can be challenging.
 Tile professionals are here to assist you in the selection process, but here’s a quick rundown on the benefits of each type and a basic idea of how to decide between porcelain and ceramic tile flooring.

 Because they share a similar base material and construction process, porcelain and ceramic tiles also share many attributes—like durability and water resistance—but with some slight variations.
 Porcelain is a denser material, so porcelain tile flooring will be a bit more resistant to damage and moisture.
 It also has an edge in aesthetics, as porcelain tile manufacturers can generally make more intricate designs and textures with the material.
 Additionally, the color of porcelain tile is usually consistent throughout the entire tile, compared to ceramic tile, whose body will often be a different hue than the surface.
 This means that in the event that you do chip a ceramic tile, it’s more likely to be obviously visible than a chip on porcelain.

 The biggest downside to porcelain tile, when compared to ceramic, is that since porcelain floor tiles are the more dense material, they’re also a bit more difficult to install.
-And that means that the overall cost of porcelain tile installation will, on average, be greater than the cost of ceramic tile flooring.
+And that means that the overall cost of porcelain tile floor installation will, on average, be greater than the cost of ceramic tile flooring.